Alzheimer’s Disease: Getting Help From a Naturopathic Doctor

 What causes Alzheimer’s Disease

 Either genetics or environmental factors contribute to the development of Alzheimer’s disease (or both).
 We know that early-onset Alzheimer’s is genetic, however this explains only about 5% of those who develop Alzheimer’s disease (AD).
 ‘Environmental factors’ are what are likely predominantly at play with 95% of those with this illness.
 Environmental factors may include inadequate nutrition, excess sugar, toxicity, hormonal fluctuation, dysfunctional brain microcirculation and other triggers of neuroinflammation and neurotoxicity.
+Often there is a mixed dementia picture with components of vascular dementia in those with Alzheimer’s disease.

 Hormones and Alzheimer’s Disease